durianpool/Chia-NFT-Replot/README.md

 ## Who should use the script:
 - You have a HDD full with OG plots.
 - You want to replot to NFT plot, but do not want to delete all plots and lose all farming chances at once.
-- You want to slowly replace all OG plots with NFT plots one by one, so that you do not lose farming chances.
+- You want to slowly replace all OG plots with NFT plots one by one, so that you keep the same farming chances.

 ## What is the script doing:
 1. Test a <OG_Plots_Directory>.